LSPA’s “Let’s Be Clear” Campaign

 Click here to watch LSPA Watershed Committee Co-Chair Stu Greer talk about the “Let’s Be Clear” campaign on YCN.

-Click here to watch a video with Kirk Bishop, LSPA Watershed Committee Co-Chair, explaining some of the issues and how we can help.
+Click here to watch a video with LSPA Vice-President Kirk Bishop (and former Co-Chair of the Watershed Committee) explaining some of the issues and how we can help.